Tornadoes of 1970: July

 81 tornadoes were reported in the United States in July.

 August

 55 tornadoes were reported in the United States in August.

 August 20 (Canada)

 An F3 tornado struck Sudbury, Ontario, Canada.
 The storm killed six people.

 September

 54 tornadoes were reported in the United States in September.

+September 9

+An F3 tornado went through the south side of Dubuque, the tornado then crossed the Mississippi River, after crossing into Wisconsin the tornado then went into rural fields before dissipating just east of Sandy Hook.

 September 11 (Italy)

 On September 11, 1970, a long-tracked F4 tornado struck Venice, in Italy, killing 36 people.
 In particular one boat sunk, killing alone 21 people.

 October

 50 tornadoes were reported in the United States in October.

 October 5

 Two tornadoes touched down in Shawnee, Oklahoma, killing four people and injuring 85.
 The total amount of damages amounted to $50,050,000 (1970 USD).